GuanceCloud/datakit/man/docs/en/datakit-conf.md

     - cgroup restriction will only be turned on by default during [host installation](datakit-install.md).
     - cgourp only supports CPU usage and memory usage (mem + swap) controls, and only supports Linux operating systems.

+???+ tip

+    Datakit supports cgroup V2 from version [1.5.8](changelog.md#cl-1.5.8).
+If you are unsure of the cgroup version, you can use this command `mount | grep cgroup` to check.

 ### Election Configuration {#election}

 See [here](election.md#config)